-When you have a hoarse voice, it’s important not to wait long before you receive an evaluation from a specialist like David Sycamore, MD, at Parkway ENT and Allergy, PA.
+When you have a hoarse voice, it’s important not to wait long before you receive an evaluation from a specialist like David Sycamore, MD, and his team at Parkway ENT and Allergy, PA.
 Continuing to use your voice when it’s already strained can lead to vocal nodules and other voice problems.
 To receive customized treatment that restores your voice, call the office in Katy, Texas, or schedule an appointment online.

 Hoarseness is a symptom caused by many different health conditions.
 When you have some form of throat irritation, the quality of your voice changes and you may sound strained, breathy, or harsh.
 The pitch of your voice could also change, making it softer or lower.